 Changes to NSW bonus bet regulations

-- cash back or money back refunds
+- Cash back or money back refunds

-- refer a friend bonuses
+- Refer a friend bonuses

-- in-play betting refunds
+- In-play betting refunds

 The NSW Office of Liquor, Gaming and Racing (OLGR) has made an amendment to clause 12(1) (h) of the Racing Administration Regulation 2012, that effectively bans the advertising of any form of gambling inducements.
 Previously, various types of bonus bet offers were available to NSW residents.
+In March 2019, some betting sites were advised that they are able to provide and advertise odds boosts to customers.

 Presentation of bonus bets offers